Marketing design

 The "lost in translation" problem

-The fix?
-Early collaboration.
-Rather than treating copy and design as separate tasks, teams should work together from the start.
-Sharing briefs, real-time collaboration tools like Figma or Notion, and kickoff meetings help ensure everyone is on the same page before the work begins.
+Solution: Early collaboration.
+Instead of treating visuals and text as separate tasks, teams should align from the outset.
+Sharing project briefs, leveraging real-time collaboration tools like Figma or Notion, and holding kick-off meetings will ensure both sides understand each other's needs clearly before before work begins.

-As one Reddit user put it, “Either way skills can complement.
+As one Reddit user aptly explained: “Skills can complement each other.
 Some great headlines have come from my art directors.
-Some great design ideas have come from writers, they just couldn’t actually create it”.
-When both sides contribute ideas, the end result is always stronger.
+Some great visual ideas have come from writers—they just couldn't actually create it.”
+Leveraging both skillsets results in stronger, more cohesive work.

 A quote from a Reddit user highlights the collaborative nature of creative work